tlab-uav/tech-details/docs/hardware/px4-firmware/uORB.md

 ## Testing the receiving of the message
 After that, you can launch the PX4.
 Then you can send a message to through the debug topic `mavros/debug_value/send`.
 Then under the PX4 terminal, you can type `listener test_position_setpoint` and you will then see your message appear.
 Rmb test_position_setpoint is the name of your message.
+Done